Sparking a Digital Transformation with Nutanix Hyperconverged Solutions

 Our data centre was divided in many different silos over the period of time.
 We used legacy infrastructure powered by several different vendors.
 Troubleshooting wasn't easy, as I had to log on to different dashboards for compute, storage, and network issues.
 Typical 3-tier scenario.

-Even we were paying hefty dollar amounts in maintenance contracts annually, opening a support and trouble ticket was a pain.
-I had to jumped on different calls with many vendors to resolve an issue.
+Even though we were paying hefty dollar amounts in maintenance contracts annually, opening a support and trouble ticket was a pain.
+I had to jump on different calls with many vendors to resolve an issue.

 Our infrastructure was always failing, and it could barely handle our needs.
 Our servers kept crashing, and our Active Directory was always going offline.
 Instead of focusing on providing high-quality IT services for our staff, I was rebooting everything several times a day.